hashicorp/consul/plugin/health/README.md

 plugin signals that it is unhealthy, the server will go unhealthy too.
 Each plugin that supports health checks has a section "Health" in their README.

+## Plugins

+The following plugins report health to the health plugin:

+* erratic
+* kubernetes

 ## Examples

 Run another health endpoint on http://localhost:8091.